jaydeluca/otel-habits/readme.md

 # Make a copy of the Bear App SQLlite db
 make importdb

-# Run App to pull models and submit to collector
+# Run App to pull data and submit to collector
 make run

+# Run app and generate all fake data and submit it to the collector
+make run-dummy

 # Re-import db and reset everything
 make docker-reset